-Nevada requires landlords to make the following disclosures to tenants:
+Nevada requires landlords to make the following disclosures to tenants, usually in writing and at the start of the tenancy:

-Move-in checklist.
-Lease must include a signed record of the inventory and condition of the premises under the exclusive custody and control of the tenant.
+Yes.
+Lease must include tenants’ rights to a checklist and a signed record of the inventory and condition of the premises under the exclusive custody and control of the tenant.
 (Nev.
 Rev. Stat.
 Ann. § 118A.200)

-Nuisance and flying the flag.
-Lease must include a summary of the provisions of NRS 202.470 (penalties for permitting or maintaining a nuisance), information regarding the procedure a tenant may use to report to the appropriate authorities a nuisance, a violation of a building, safety, or health code or regulation; and information regarding the right of the tenant to engage in the display of the flag of the United States, as set forth in NRS 118A.325.
+Lease must include a summary of the provisions of NRS 202.470 (penalties for permitting or maintaining a nuisance); information regarding the procedure a tenant may use to report to the appropriate authorities a nuisance, a violation of a building, safety, or health code or regulation; and information regarding the right of the tenant to engage in the display of the flag of the United States, as set forth in NRS 118A.325.
 (Nev.
 Rev. Stat.
 Ann. § 118A.200)

 Also, check your local ordinance for any city or county disclosure requirements.
 To find yours, check your city or county website (many are listed on State and Local Government on the Net), or contact the office of your mayor, city manager, or county administrator.